Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: BvM in regression models with Gaussian process priors

-In this section we provide general sets of conditions under which Bernstein-von Mises type approximations can be proved for posterior distributions arising from Gaussian process priors in the general nonlinear regression model (\ref{model}).
-Theorems \ref{mainschrott} and \ref{mainpnt} will ultimately be deduced from verifying these conditions.
+In this section we provide general conditions under which Bernstein-von Mises type approximations can be proved for posterior distributions arising from Gaussian process priors in the general nonlinear regression model (\ref{model}).
+Theorems \ref{mainschrott} and \ref{mainpnt} will be deduced by verifying these conditions.